 A. Only current seventh graders are eligible to apply for the Caroline D. Bradley Scholarship.
 We select the Scholars early in September of their eighth grade year and work with the Scholars and their families to help them throughout the high school application process.

 A. No. Two recommendations are required, and we ask that all applicants please limit your recommendations to the two we ask for.
 One should be an academic recommendation from a teacher, guidance counselor or advisor who knows you, and the other should be a non-academic recommendation from a coach or professional who has worked with or taught you outside of school (i.e., instrumental music, performing arts, sports, martial arts, debate, or other personal interest or extracurricular activities).
 Reminder: Each 3-part recommendation consists of a completed form, a checklist and a letter.

 A. Yes, you must be a United States citizen who plans to attend a high school program based in the United States to apply for the Caroline D. Bradley Scholarship.

 A. In cases of accelerated student applications for the CDB program, in order for a student to be eligible to apply for the CDB Scholarship, he or she will be entering their first year of high school in the fall of the year after their CDB application is submitted.
 In other words, for the 2021 CDB applicants, they will be entering high school in the fall of 2022.

 A. Yes.
 For students who are homeschooled or attend a school that does not administer standardized tests, please submit any supplemental academic or ability assessments administered within the past two years, if available.
-You will be required to take the ACT or SAT, whether or not you have taken any other standardized tests.
+Due to COVID-19 we understand that applicants may not have scores to submit for the 2019-2021 school year.

 A. No. The list of schools in our registration materials is made up of schools our Scholars have attended.
 Our Scholarship Administrator will assist the family in choosing a school or program that best meets the individual student’s needs and goals which are re-evaluated and assessed throughout the four years the Scholar is enrolled in the CDB program.